Layoffs are piling up, raising worker anxiety. Here are some companies that have cut jobs recently

 Target

-Target in October moved to eliminate about 1,800 corporate positions, or about 8% of its corporate workforce globally.
+Target in October said it would eliminate about 1,800 corporate positions, or about 8% of its corporate workforce globally.
 The retailer said the cuts were part of wider streamlining efforts.

 Nestlé